NC MACHINE PART PROGRAMMING METHODS

 In talking to the system, the programmer must isolate each word by pausing before and after the word.
 The duration of the pause must be at least one-tenth of a second.
 This allows the speech recognition system to identify boundaries for the uttered command so that its wave characteristics can be compared with the words in the reference set.
 Typical word input rates under this restriction are 70 words per minute.

 As the words are spoken, a CRT terminal in front of the operator verifies each command and prompts the operator for the next command.

 One of the principal companies specialized in voice input systems is Threshold Technology INC., of Delran, New Jersey.
 The entire vocabulary for the Threshold system contains about 100 words.
-Most NC job can be completed by using about 30 of these vocabulary words.
-When all the instructions have been entered and verified, the system prepares the for the job.
+Most NC programming job can be completed by using about 30 of these vocabulary words.
+When all the programming instructions have been entered and verified, the system prepares the punched tape for the job.

 Philip is a graduate of Mechanical engineering and an NDT inspector with vast practical knowledge in other engineering fields, and software.